cambiotraining/sars-cov-2-genomics/01-intro.md

 - Go to the [PHA4GE metadata collection protocol]((https://dx.doi.org/10.17504/protocols.io.btpznmp6)) and read throught the first steps to find the link to the collection templates.
 - From that link, go to the Supporting Materials to find the "field mappings" spreadsheet, which matches naming conventions between PHA4GE and other databases such as GISAID.
-- Based on this information, how would you change the column names from our sample information table to prepare the data for GISAID?
+- Based on this information, can you match the column names from our sample information table to the fields required by GISAID?
+- What do you think is the naming convention for the isolate name?
+How would you adjust this when uploading the data to GISAID?

 <details><summary>Answer</summary>